-Not only was the shoe very much a streetwear figure, it was also designed for performance as Janoski practically built it from the ground up.
-From this shoe, their partnership gave way to even more silhouettes that are almost always a sure fire hit among sneakerheads.
+Not only was the shoe very much a streetwear figure, but it was also designed for performance as Janoski practically built it from the ground up.
+From this shoe, their partnership gave way to even more silhouettes that are almost always a sure-fire hit among sneakerheads.

 In the Nike SB Stefan Janoski Max, the upper silhouette is quite clearly from Janoski’s work while the Air Technology in the midsole of the Air Max sits in the shoe’s engine room.
-A Free outsole for maximum freedom of movement completes the cast.
+The Nike Free outsole is utilized for maximum freedom of movement.

-Based on the number of people who have made reviews about this shoe, it is highly unlikely that its popularity will drop in the near future.
+Based on the number of people who have done reviews about this shoe, it is highly unlikely that its popularity will drop in the near future.

-- Buyers have several options regarding upper material depending on their preferred color.
+- Buyers have several options regarding the upper material depending on their preferred color.

 - Nike uses a bootie construction for a snug, yet comfortable fit.

-- A sockliner is added in the interior for enhanced cushioning and plush feel.
+- A sockliner is added to the interior for enhanced cushioning and plush feel.

 - The visible Air Max Technology is paired with a full-length Phylon foam for shock-absorbing features.

-- A herringbone pattern together with the rubber pods provides adequate feel for skaters and longboarders.
+- A herringbone pattern together with the rubber pods provides an adequate feel for skaters and longboarders.

 - The mesh upper offers excellent ventilation, particularly during summer.